Technology that gets under your skin

 Body art with a historic background.

 Actually, the application of figures to the skin has a tradition reaching back thousands of years in a multitude of cultures.
 With needles or other sharp implements, people have always sought to permanently apply colour pigments to the human body.
 For instance, numerous tattoos were found on the roughly 5,300 year-old Stone Age man "Ötzi".
 Tattoos have also been identified by archaeologists on the 4,000 year-old mummy of the Egyptian priestess Amunet.
 The archaic methods used for this tattooing were exceptionally painful, as the designs were carved into the skin using wooden implements, human bones, sharks' teeth or thorns.
-Nowadays, the procedures are much less painful, more hygienic and of the highest technical standards – especially if motors from FAULHABER are applied in the tattoo machines.
+Nowadays, the procedures are much less painful, more hygienic and of the highest technical standards – especially if brushed dc motors from FAULHABER are applied in the tattoo machines.

 Tattoo professionals consider themselves to be artists; accordingly, their tattoo devices are the equipment with which they realise their art.
 They are occupied for many hours, without a break, when creating a large-scale tattoo.
 Modern tattoo machines are therefore characterised by a low intrinsic weight and the flexibility to adapt to individual movements.
 What is also desirable for the work procedures is that the device operates quietly and with low-vibration, and it fits the hand well.